wkrasa/testUsersManager/testUsersManager/readme.txt

 - use batarang for angular
 + add extra request for angular, in order to perform check, if user was not logged in form cookie

+- hash user password, when user is created and logged in